Skip to main content

 Ongoing Monitoring and Advisory

-Between formal deliverables, the virtual CISO provides ongoing advisory support — answering security questions, reviewing proposed technology changes, and advising on emerging threats.
+Between formal deliverables, the security lead provides ongoing advisory support — answering security questions, reviewing proposed technology changes, and advising on emerging threats.
 This is not reactive break-fix support.
 It is proactive, strategic guidance that keeps security aligned with business objectives.

 What You Have at the End of Month 6

-- An embedded security awareness programme with measurable engagement
+• An embedded Security Awareness Plan with measurable engagement

-Your organisation now operates a functioning security programme.
+Your organisation now operates with a functioning security rhythm.
 Staff understand their responsibilities.
 The board has visibility.
 Risk is being actively managed and measured.

 Months 7 to 12: Continuous Improvement